The Fort Bragg Fires, Part I: The Money Trail

 Like West, Sisco and Tonstad also had some $10,000 a month in payments to make on their respective mortgages and loans.
 Unlike the straight arrow West, Sisco had other ideas about how to hold on to his restaurant besides filing for bankruptcy.

-Affinito immediately purchased the Tradewinds Restaurant and Motel on Main Street, Fort Bragg, for $2 million cash; the sale was made in 1981.
+Affinito immediately purchased the Tradewinds Restaurant and Motel on Main Street in Fort Bragg for $2 million cash; the sale was made in 1981.
 By the end of 1982, Affinito had completed construction of the motel's new meeting room and swimming pool.
 Located on Highway One in the center of town, and within walking distance of the harbor, the Tradewinds offered 60 inexpensive rooms and a bar at the entrance to its coffee house and restaurant.
 The Affinito complex caught the overflow business from Noyo and the long-haul truck drivers and low-budget tourists passing though town.
 With the closing of the once popular Cliff House breakfasts, the Tradewinds became the place for lots of fishermen and working people to meet and have coffee in the mornings.

 West claimed Dunham, in 1983, brought Dominic Affinito, the new guy in town, into his restaurant to show him the new $235,000 kitchen.
-Affinito liked the kitchen, liked it a lot, liked it so much he wanted to own it.
+Affinito liked the kitchen, liked it a lot, so much so that he wanted to own it.
 Meanwhile, Dunham thwarted West's only opportunity to redeem his investment via bankruptcy proceedings by treacherously asserting that West “was a poor business risk.”
-Dunham had doomed West's chance, albeit a slim one, to redeem his business via financial reorganization but, in the Savings Bank-friendly County courts West was denied that slim opportunity.
-Ironically, West had looked good enough to Dunham for the original $400,000 loan, so good Dunham himself took over much of the re-modeling of the restaurant, but Dunham stabbed West’s chance to recover with a lower re-payment schedule by describing him as a poor businessman.
+Dunham had doomed West's chance, albeit a slim one, to redeem his business via financial reorganization but, in the Savings Bank-friendly county courts West was denied that slim opportunity.
+Ironically, West had looked good enough to Dunham for the original $400,000 loan, so good Dunham himself took over much of the re-modeling of the restaurant, but Dunham stabbed West’s chance to recover with a lower repayment schedule by describing him as a poor businessman.

-The Savings Bank of Mendocino soon foreclosed on West lock, stock and well-equipped kitchen.
+The Savings Bank of Mendocino soon foreclosed on West, lock, stock and well-equipped kitchen.

 Guess who bought it?